 Step 5: Pour the egg and bone broth mixture over the bread cubes.
 Mix together until evenly coated.
 Then transfer the bread cube mixture to the prepared baking dish.

-Step 6: Bake uncovered for 45 to 50 minutes, stirring halfway.
-When done, the internal temperature should be 165°F (74°C), with the liquids absorbed and the dressing a light golden color.
+Step 6: Bake covered for 30 minutes.
+Then stir the dressing and bake uncovered for another 15 to 20 minutes, or until the liquids are absorbed and the dressing is a light golden color.
+When done, the internal temperature should be 165°F (74°C).
 If the top of the dressing is becoming too dark towards the end of baking, you can tent the dish with foil or stir the dressing again.

-Dressing can be stored for up to 3 to 4 days in an airtight container in the refrigerator or up to 3 months in the freezer.
+- Storage: leftover dressing can be stored in an airtight container in the refrigerator for up to 3 days or in the freezer for up to 3 months.

 Expert Tips

 - Make your own bread cubes for the dressing instead of buying packaged.
-Not only will your dressing be more flavorful, but this may also help you to avoid some of the unwanted preservatives and additives found in packaged bread cubes.
-If you to take it a step further, you can even make your own bread from scratch!
-Check out my recipe that shows you how to make dried bread cubes for dressing.
-It guides you every step of the way – whether you're using store bought bread or making your own!
+Not only will your dressing be more flavorful, but this may avoid unwanted preservatives found in packaged bread cubes.
+If you take it a step further, you can even make your own bread from scratch!
+Check out my recipe that shows you how to make dried bread cubes for dressing completely from scratch, or using a store bought bread!

 - Use fresh herbs instead of dried.
 This adds more flavor to the dressing and will make your kitchen smell amazing!